14 Genius Car Features That Should Be Standard in Every Vehicle

-If you could add any feature to your car — something practical, not just flashy — what would it be?
+If you could add any feature to your car, something practical, not just flashy, what would it be?
 That’s exactly the question a group of car enthusiasts on Reddit tackled in a recent discussion, and their answers revealed a fascinating list of overlooked innovations that could make driving smoother, safer, and just plain better.

 Many of these features aren’t about futuristic self-driving tech or massive touchscreens.
 Instead, they’re simple, thoughtful additions that make life behind the wheel more convenient.
 Some were once available in older models but have disappeared, while others feel like no-brainers that manufacturers have somehow overlooked.
+Either way, we want them across the entire industry.

-1. Integrated Dashcams
+Integrated Dashcams

 modern car safety feature, cameras and sensors to improve driving safety integrated into the car's windshield.